-Implements Which Policy(ies) ED-1.3 Responsible Department(s) Employment & Economic Development Supporting Department(s) Community Development; Public Works
+Implements 'Policy(ies) Which ED-1.3 Responsible Department (s) Employment & Economic Development Supporting Department (s) Community Development; Public Works

 STATUS: Procedures are updated on an ongoing basis.
-Business licensing information can currently be found on the websites for the Community Development Department and the Treasurer-Tax Collector.
-Additionally, the County is working on a software update that will streamline and modernize the Business License application process.
-This update is anticipated to be fully function for fiscal year 2024-2025.
+Business licensing information can currently be found on the County website.
+Additionally, the County implemented a software update in May of 2024 to streamline and modernize the Business License application process.